Tenshin Nasukawa: Blade Japan Cup

 On June 9, a week after he had captured the RISE title, it was announced that Nasukawa would be one of eight participants in the BLADE 2 super bantamweight tournament.
 Event promoter Genki Yamaguchi saw him as the favorite to win, stating: "Nasukawa is the perfect candidate for the championship.
 The question is, who can stop him?".
 The one-day tournament took place at the Ota City General Gymnasium in Ōta, Tokyo on August 1, 2015.

 Nasukawa faced the DEEP KICK super bantamweight champion Masahiko Suzuki in the tournament quarterfinals.
 He knocked Suzuki down twice inside of the first two minutes of the opening round, with a counter left straight and a left hook, which resulted in an automatic technical knockout victory for him under the tournament rules.
 Nasukawa faced Yukinori Ogasawara in the penultimate bout of the contest.
 He won the fight by a third-round knockout, flooring Ogasawara with a left hook.
 Nasukawa advanced to the finals, where he faced the incumbent Shootboxing Japan 55 kg champion Taiki Naito.
 He knocked Naito down thrice by the 1:41 minute mark of the first round, which resulted in a technical knockout victory for him.
-Aside from the tournament title, Nasukawa was awarded a ¥3,000,000 yen cash prize as well.
+Aside from the tournament title, Nasukawa was awarded a ¥3,000,000 cash prize as well.
 He was awarded the eFight August "Fighter of the Month", his third such award of the year.